Zakaboy26/100DaysofCode/100DaysOfCode/Day11/README.md

 ### The challenge

-- Build a simple text-based **Blackjack** game using core Python concepts.
+- Build a text-based **Blackjack** game using core Python concepts.
 - The game must:
   - Deal cards to player and dealer
   - Handle Aces as 11 or 1